How to Create a Professional Brand

 - LinkedIn - Create a LinkedIn profile and start connecting.
 Ask and answer LinkedIn questions to increase your visibility.

-- Write a Blog - I know everyone, almost literally, has a blog these days.
+- Write a Blog - I know everyone has a blog these days.
 However, a well-written blog focused on your area of expertise is another good addition to your professional branding package.

 - Create a Presence - Comment on other people's blogs, write some articles, go to industry meetings, conventions, and events, and make contacts in your field.
 Be sure that all your endeavors are focused and relevant to both your skills and your career goals.